biancamika/digital-garden/content/2. Literature Notes/Breaking Smart - Literature Notes.md

 >  ==To live richly is to trust your soul to the universe at large, and the experiences it offers that we build technology to access more of.== The opposite of keeping your soul in a known safe space is constantly looking for signs of it in the ==stream of experiences that constitute life itself,== and ==digital life== is a particularly rich new part of that stream.
 Our challenge is not to keep returning to a  sense of the sacred in the same predictable place, but to ==keep rediscovering that predictable sense of the sacred in new places.==
-- [[Consistently approach the universe]] instead of retreating from it
+- [[3.
+Permanent Notes/Consistently approach the universe]] instead of retreating from it
 	- Only then can your soul get enriched
 	- waldenponding does nothing for you